CLICK BOXES TO

 - Please do not change the color of the logo, or remove or use elements of the logo (such as using just the hand and orange person icon).
 The logo and all its components are intended only to be used in its original state.

 Should you have any questions or need anything from us, please don’t hesitate to contact us at 715-834-5043!

 We encourage our program partners to let the community know about our partnership, as it will benefit you, us, and the community campaign.
 There are some simple guidelines we ask you to follow above and beyond what is mentioned above:

 - If you are including the United Way logo anywhere in your marketing to make a visual reference to the fact that you are a United Way program partner, please use the “United Way Community Partner” logo.
 This makes it more clear to your public that you are not run by United Way, but supported by United Way.

 - If using just the United Way logo, please be sure there is copy above or beside the logo that references what our partnership is (i.e. “Funded in part by”).
-Again, this is simply to make clear that you are an autonomous entity that we support, not an extension of United Way.
+Again, this is simply to make clear that we support your work but you are not an extension of United Way.
 We do not want to steal credit for what you do!